 The Congressional Study Group on Japan is an independent, non-partisan and non-advocacy organization that promotes legislative exchange between the U.S. Congress and Japanese Diet.
 Since 1993, the Study Group has created an ongoing forum for frank and candid dialogue about the most pressing issues affecting the U.S-Japanese and transpacific relationships.
 The Study Group provides first-hand opportunities for policy makers, academics, journalists and business leaders (led by our Business Advisory Council) to discuss issues of critical concern and build strong and lasting relationships based on mutual interest and trust.
 Programs address a wide range of timely issues, with trade, economics, energy, foreign policy, and security generally the main focus.
 Among the Study Group’s core activities are the Annual Congressional Member Study Tour to Japan, Annual Sr. Congressional Staff Study Tour to Japan, and frequent roundtable discussions on Capitol Hill that bring together Members of Congress, visiting Diet Members, congressional staff, business leaders, diplomats, policy experts, administration officials, and journalists.

 Bipartisan pairs of current Members of Congress chair the Congressional Study Group on Japan in each Chamber of Congress.
 Rep. Diana DeGette (D-CO) and Rep. Billy Long (R-MO) serve as co-chairs in the House.
 Senator Mazie Hirono (D-HI) and Senator Lisa Murkowski (R-AK) lead the Study Group in the Senate.
 We are honored to have Rep. Jim McDermott (D-WA) serve as Chairman Emertius, after a decade of service as the Democratic House Co-Chair.
-Former Speaker J. Dennis Hastert and Secretary Norman Y. Mineta are Honorary Co-Chairs of the U.S. Association of Former Members of Congress, and given their personal interests in the region,focus much of their time on The Congressional Study Group on Japan.
+Former Speaker J. Dennis Hastert (R-IL) and Secretary Norman Y. Mineta are Honorary Co-Chairs of the U.S. Association of Former Members of Congress, and given their personal interests in the region, focus much of their time on the Congressional Study Group on Japan.